doitintl/doit-composer-airflow-training/src/case-study/README.md

 The `Cell-mate` has three primary data sources:

-- Accounts: it contains all the information from the accounts of their customers.
+- Accounts&mdash;It contains all the information from the accounts of their customers.
-- Items: it contains all the items that are listed on the <!-- textlint-disable terminology -->website<!-- textlint-enable -->.
+- Items&mdash;It contains all the items that are listed on the <!-- textlint-disable terminology -->website<!-- textlint-enable -->.
-- Activities: it contains all the viewer activities from the customers.
+- Activities&mdash;It contains all the viewer activities from the customers.

 ## Goal